Frances Payne Bolton School of Nursing

 The Frances Payne Bolton School of Nursing is the nursing school of Case Western Reserve University in Cleveland, OH.
 The school is named in honor of Frances Payne Bolton, a former congresswoman from Cleveland's 22nd District.

 History

 Originally known as the Lakeside Hospital Training School for Nursing, the school was founded in 1898.
-Kate Benedict Hanna Harvey (1871-1936), an heiress to the M. A. Hanna Company fortune and philanthropist, spearheaded its establishment.
+Kate Benedict Hanna Harvey (1871–1936), an heiress to the M. A. Hanna Company fortune and philanthropist, spearheaded its establishment.
 In honor and after endowment by Frances Payne Bolton, the school was renamed in 1935 to the Frances Payne Bolton School of Nursing.

 Case Western Reserve created the world's first applied doctorate of nursing in 1979.

 In 2019, the main offices were relocated into the Health Education Campus's Samson Pavilion, on the campus of Cleveland Clinic.

-Marian K. Shaughnessy Nurse Leadership Academy was created in 2021, and is located on the Health Education Campus.
+The Marian K. Shaughnessy Nurse Leadership Academy was created in 2021, and is located on the Health Education Campus.